optimizacija/advent-of-code-2021/README.md

 # Running solutions

-Each day has its own folder.
-To run a solution, do this // TODO
+// TODO: Each day has its own folder.
+To run a solution, do this

 # Contact